Two Fed officials see no case for rate cut now; Kaplan 'open-minded'

 “It’s one signal among several,” Harker said.

-Kaplan said the fact that yields on U.S. government debt, including 10-year and 30-year Treasuries, are now higher than the Fed’s benchmark rate suggests that monetary policy is “a little tighter” than he would have thought three months ago.
+Kaplan said the fact that yields on U.S. government debt, including 10-year Treasuries, are now lower than the Fed’s benchmark rate suggests that monetary policy is “a little tighter” than he would have thought three months ago.

 President Donald Trump, who has repeatedly accused the Fed of undercutting economic growth by keeping rates too high, said on Twitter that the economy “is doing really well,” but that the central bank “can easily make it Record Setting.”